GNX establishes local presence in UAE to fuel Middle East growth

 PHOTO

+For almost a decade, GNX has been supporting MEA-based companies with their regional and international connectivity.
+Establishing a direct presence in the region will enable GNX to drive faster growth, closer partnerships, and more tailored support for its growing customer base.

-Amsterdam: GNX, the leading provider of global Internet and private connectivity services, has announced its expansion to the Middle East with a new office in Dubai, UAE.
-With this move, the company will step up its brand and presence in the region with a local team of experts to better address the specific connectivity requirements of MEA-based enterprises, MSPs, and data center providers as the region experiences unprecedented growth and innovation.
-Jan Willem Meijer, one of GNX’s shareholders and a member of the Advisory Board, is spearheading the buildout of GNX in the Middle East.
+AMSTERDAM /PRNewswire/ -- GNX, the leading provider of global Internet and private connectivity services, has announced its expansion to the Middle East with a new office in Dubai, UAE.
+With this move, the company strengthens its regional presence with a local team of experts to better address the specific connectivity requirements of MEA-based enterprises, MSPs, and data center providers as the region experiences unprecedented growth and innovation.
+Jan Willem Meijer, one of GNX's shareholders and a member of the Advisory Board, is spearheading this buildout.

-“Having lived in Dubai for many years, I’ve built and nurtured a strong personal network which I’ve continued to develop from the Netherlands,” explains Meijer.
-“This important step is a commitment to them, our customers and partners, as much as an opportunity to expand and build new long-lasting local partnerships.”
+"Having lived in Dubai for many years, I've built and nurtured a strong personal network which I've continued to develop from the Netherlands," explains Meijer.
+"This step is a commitment to them, our customers and partners, as much as an opportunity to build and expand new long-lasting local partnerships."

 Local know-how for the modern global enterprise